benofbrown/darksouls/DSIII_Low_Death.md

 - Warp back to firelink and level up.
 - Warp back to dragon barracks, run over the bridge and drop down on the opposite side for the *Undead Bone Shard*.
 Run back to the bonfire, past the theives, and grab the soul item on the way.
 - Run round the other side, up the stairs, open the shortcut and kill the dragon with firebombs.
-- Run out the back, kill a crystal lizard for two *Twinking Titanites*.
+- Run out the back, kill a crystal lizard for two *Twinkling Titanites*.
-- Warp to *Profaned Capital*, rescue Siegward for a *Titanite Slab*, killing the two crystal lizards on the way for another two *Twinlink Titanites*.
+- Warp to *Profaned Capital*, rescue Siegward for a *Titanite Slab*, killing the two crystal lizards on the way for another two *Twinkling Titanites*.
 Homeward out
 - Warp to *Abyss Watchers*, drop down on the right, kill the hat skeleton.
 - Kill *Anri* and the crystal lizard outside where they are for another *Twinkling Titanite*.
 Homeward to Firelink.
 - Upgrade *Anri's Straight Sword* fully.